datalab-org/datalab/README.md

 ## Installation:

 Before starting, be warned– the javascript app environment installation will take up at least 300 MB.
-Choose where you would like to put the direcotry, and `git clone https://github.com/the-grey-group/datalab.git`
+Choose where you would like to put the directory, and `git clone https://github.com/the-grey-group/datalabvue.git`

 This repository includes two pieces: a python-based flask server, and a javascript-based vue web application.
 To install, you will need to install environments for each part.